ssokolow/rust-cli-boilerplate/README.md

    this case, but it's a good idea to get in the habit of using the safe option that's smart enough to just Do What I Mean™.

+### If built by `just dist`:

+1. A packed binary will be built via `build-release` and copied into `dist/`
+2. Shell completion files and a manpage will also be built and saved into `dist/`

 ## Dependencies

 In order to use the full functionality offered by this boilerplate, the